 About the First Congregational Church of Bay Shore

-We are a Protestant church.
-Our worship services are bible based.
-Our ancestors were the Pilgrims and our church government is similar to the Pilgrim "town meeting" where every member gets to vote on every issue, including but not limited to; voting on our Annual Budget, calling a Pastor, and all matters affecting the members, our building and properties.
+We are a Protestant church and our worship services are bible-based.
+Our ancestors were the Pilgrims and our church government is similar to the Pilgrim "town meeting" where every member gets to vote on issues, including but not limited to: the Annual Budget, calling a Pastor, our building, and properties.

 We are an independent church, not part of any hierarchy outside the local church.
 Anthony Vito Colangelo was appointed our 29th pastor in May 2018.